openhs/docker-firefox-ubuntu/README.md

     $ docker start firefox

-Following plugins are pre-installed: NoScript Security Suite, Cookie AutoDelete, Disconnect, Proxy Switcher and Manager.
+Following plugins are pre-installed: NoScript Security Suite, Cookie AutoDelete, Disconnect, Foxy Proxy
+# Standard.
 They have to be enabled manually in the standard Add-ons management page in Firefox.